astrajoan/sequential-learning-interpretation/README.md

 ### definition

 - [Towards A Rigorous Science of Interpretable Machine Learning](https://arxiv.org/pdf/1702.08608.pdf)\
-        **keywords**: definition of interpretability, incompleteness, txonomy of evaluation, latent dimensions
+        **keywords**: definition of interpretability, incompleteness, taxonomy of evaluation, latent dimensions

 ## to start with